daneofmanythings/chalktone.nvim/README.md

 ## Summary
 </div>
-A warm, low-contrast colorscheme for [Neovim](https://neovim.io/).
+A colorscheme for [neovim](https://neovim.io/).
 New project, actively in development!

 ## Installation